twellspring/aws-saas-factory-identity-and-routing-with-eks-and-istio/README.md

           user1@tenantb.com
        ```
           This should result in displaying the bookinfo page
-      m. in k9s look at the productpage pod logs to verify that one connection went to tenanta and one to tenantb
+      j. in k9s look at the productpage pod logs to verify that one connection went to tenanta and one to tenantb

 9. Tenant Onboarding